kikrishn/Blog/_posts/2021-10-12-nonarithmatic-noneuclidean-pid.md

   -
 ---

+This blog post changed dramatically over the course of writing it.
+I'm keeping the title, because I like the alliteration of "nonarithmetic noneuclidean", but by the end I actually understood the arithmetic example better too.
+Perhaps a better title would be "In which algebraic geometry explains noneuclidean PIDs in a way that finally makes sense to me".

+---

 Every first course on rings wlil prove the chain of inclusions

 $$\text{Fields} \subset \text{Euclidean Domains} \subset \text{PIDs} \subset \text{UFDs} \subset \text{Domains}$$